tableau/webdataconnector/docs/wdc_simulator.md

     This connector gets stock quote data from Yahoo Finance and demonstrates how to use JavaScript promises to make several API requests.

--   **JSONMultiTableConnector**
+-   **earthquakeMultilingual**

-    This connector describes how to create a schema with multiple tables and then get the data.
-The tables can be joined by users in Tableau.
+    This connector demonstrates how to use the locale property of the tableau object to localize content.

 -   **IncrementalRefreshConnector**